Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 Plan your new garden near a water source for the best gardening advice you'll ever receive.

-If you live in zone 10, tomatoes can be planted in late spring and early summer, except in zone 10, where they can be planted in the fall and winter.
+If you live in Zone 10, tomatoes can be planted in late spring and early summer, except in Zone 10, where they can be planted in the fall and winter.
 Plant starter plants instead of seeds to get a head start on growing.

 Conclusion